Skip to main content

 Eligibility rules

-• Amount range: Minimum and maximum order total.
+• Amount range: minimum and maximum order total the plan covers.